Soccer Bowl '79: Tampa Bay Rowdies

 The Tampa Bay Rowdies' road to the finals, though not nearly as bumpy as Vancouver's, had its challenges as well.
 Tampa Bay qualified for the playoffs by virtue of winning the Eastern Division of the American Conference with 169 points.
 The Rowdies easily dispatched the Detroit Express in a first round series, two games to none.
 The first leg was played in the climate-controlled Pontiac Silverdome on August 15, 1979.
 The Rowdies won convincingly that evening, 3–0.
 The return leg was played at Tampa Stadium in the afternoon heat of August 19, 1979, before 27,210 fans.
 The Rowdies again proved to be too much for the Express, delivering a series winning, 3–1, victory.

 In the conference semifinal series they went up against the upstart Philadelphia Fury, who had coolly swept the number one seeded Houston Hurricane out of the playoffs.
 On the evening of August 23, 1979, after four second-half goals, game 1 of the series ended level at 2–2.
 Following a scoreless overtime period, the teams moved to a shoot-out, which the Rowdies won, 2–0.
 Game 2 was played on a hot and muggy Florida afternoon before 21,112 sweat-drenched fans, with national television coverage from ABC.
 Tampa Bay counter punched their way to a 1–0 victory on Steve Wegerle's goal and Željko Bilecki's save of a late penalty kick on August 23, 1979.
 The win propelled them into the American Conference finals.

 Their opponent for this series was the Western Division winner, San Diego Sockers, whom the Rowdies had eliminated the previous year via the mini-game.
 The Sockers took game 1 on August 30, 1979, at home, by the score of 2–1.
 When the teams returned to Tampa, the pressure was squarely on the Rowdies' shoulders.
 In a match played under threat of cancellation due to Hurricane David on September 2, 1979, and reminiscent of the previous day's Whitecaps-Cosmos tilt, 38,766 fans witnessed a 2–2 draw that needed a shoot-out to break the deadlock.
 Tampa Bay wasted no time converting their first three shots, while goalie Winston DuBose snuffed out all three Sockers' attempts.

-The ensuing 30-minute mini-game had early drama as the diminutive Ivan Grnja scored in the third minute, just 27 seconds after entering the match as a substitute for the injured John Gorman.
+The ensuing 30-minute mini-game had early drama as the diminutive Ivica Grnja scored in the third minute, just 27 seconds after entering the match as a substitute for the injured John Gorman.
 From there the Rowdies hung on the rest of the way for a 1–0 win, the American Conference title, and their second straight trip to the Soccer Bowl.